keiraz-hang/bluestamp-porftfolio/index.md

 ## SUMMARY

-this starter project is the useless box, a box that genuinely has no purpose and is, as its name implies, useless. its only function is to turn itself off. the useless box is comprised of various components including a motor, arm, switch, and box parts. in general terms, when the switch is flipped, the motor is activated and turns the arm up, which un-flips the switch and lets the arm go back down. this project was relatively easy to create, as the instructions were simple and had effective diagrams.
+This starter project is the useless box, a box that genuinely has no purpose and is, as its name implies, useless.
+Its only function is to turn itself off.
+The useless box is comprised of various components including a motor, arm, switch, and box parts.
+In general terms, when the switch is flipped, the motor is activated and turns the arm up, which un-flips the switch and lets the arm go back down.
+This project was relatively easy to create, as the instructions were simple and had effective diagrams.

 ## COMPONENTS